get¶

 See Output Attributes for details.

-To learn how to find your scan ID, see Environment and Scan IDs as Parameters.
+To learn how to find your scan ID, see fugue list scans [environment_id].

 You’ll see output like this: